Theory Uncertainties in the Extraction of $\alpha_s$ from Drell-Yan at Small Transverse Momentum: Introduction

 The dominant perturbative and nonperturbative uncertainties we wish to address enter via the dominant leading-power resummed contribution to the small-$q_T$ spectrum, which is therefore the focus of our investigations.
 In the appendix, we also briefly consider subdominant effects from power corrections suppressed by $\ord{q_T^2/m_Z^2}$ and finite quark masses relevant for $q_T^2 \sim m_c^2, m_b^2$.
 While it is important to include these effects to obtain a percent-level or better description of the real data, we can drop them in our main study since we consistently drop them in both our pseudodata and our fitted theory model.

-Another important source of uncertainty is due to the limited knowledge of parton distribution functions (PDFs).
-Whilst the propagation of their uncertainties is in principle a more straightforward exercise, in practice it faces some nontrivial caveats.
+Another important source of uncertainty is due to the limited knowledge of parton distribution functions (PDFs), which are required inputs for such hadron collider determinations of $\as(m_Z)$.
+The PDFs themselves have a dependence on $\as$~\cite{Hou_2021,Forte:2020pyp,Ball_2022,Cridge:2021qfd,Cridge:2024exf}, and this non-trivial PDF-$\as$ correlation must be propagated faithfully to the extracted output $\as(m_Z)$.
+Whilst the propagation of these uncertainties is in principle a more straightforward exercise, in practice it faces some nontrivial caveats.
 We therefore do not consider them here but will address them in a dedicated paper~\cite{pdf_paper}.

 The remainder of this paper is organized as follows.
 In \sec{theory_unc}, we discuss in more detail the general issue of theory uncertainties and their correlations for differential spectra, the limitations of scale variations, and the general ideas behind the TNP approach.
 In \sec{theory}, we summarize our theory and pseudodata setup.
 We then discuss in \sec{perturbative} the treatment of perturbative uncertainties in the extraction of $\as$ and including nonperturbative uncertainties in \sec{nonperturbative}.
 We conclude in \sec{conclusions}. \App{atlas} provides a detailed discussion of the estimation of theory uncertainties in \Refcite{ATLAS:2023lhg} in comparison to our own analysis.
 In \app{addresult} we collect some additional numerical results.